adriandoonan/improv-toolbox/src/content/exercises/cliffweb-start-general-get-specific.md

 ---
 name: Start General, Get Specific
-purpose: GroundedPlay
+purpose: Grounded Play
 shortDescription: Begin a scene with broad character choices, then layer in personal specifics to ground the performance.
 description: Start with the most general version of the character so you can respond quickly, then fold in details from your own experience to make the scene specific and playable.
 tags:
   - Will Hines - How to be the greatest improviser on earth
   - Grounded play
   - Characters
 source: cliffweb; Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---